john-h-k/jcc/README.md

 ## Why?

 I just wanted to write a C compiler.
-It happens to be an easily buildable, easily runnable compiler that is still an accessible size, and so is good for people trying to understand compilers without having to enter the shoggoth of Clang/GCC.
+It happens to be an easily buildable, easily runnable compiler that is still a grokkable size, It is probably too large to be considered a toy compiler, but the core architecture is much more accessible than the the shoggoth of Clang/GCC.

 ## Support